Guinea-Bissau–Sweden relations

-Guinea-Bissau–Sweden relations is the bilateral foreign relations between the two countries Guinea-Bissau and Sweden.
-The ambassador of Sweden to Portugal is accredited to Guinea-Bissau.
+Guinea-Bissau–Sweden relations is the bilateral relations between Guinea-Bissau and Sweden.
+The Swedish ambassador to Portugal is accredited to Guinea-Bissau.
 Guinea-Bissau is accredited to Sweden from its embassy in Brussels and maintains an honorary consulate in Stockholm.

 Colonial period and liberation war

 Contacts between Sweden and the area that later became the independent state of Guinea-Bissau were marginal until the late 1960s.
 Whilst trade relations between Sweden and Portugal increased rapidly after both countries had joined EFTA in 1960, there were few contacts between Sweden and the Portuguese possessions in Africa.
 The imports from 'Portuguese West Africa' (which in Swedish statistics included Portuguese Guinea, Cape Verde, São Tomé and Príncipe and Angola) represented merely 0.04% of Swedish imports (2.3 million Swedish kronor) in 1950.
 Exports to 'Portuguese West Africa' amounted to 0.03% (1.8 million kronor) of the total Swedish exports in the same year.
 By 1960 the Swedish imports from these areas remained at around 0.03% whilst Swedish exports had increased marginally (0.08% of all Swedish exports).

 The first African liberation movement to have a comprehensive co-operative programme established with the Swedish government was the African Party for the Independence of Guinea and Cape Verde (PAIGC).

 The first documented contact between PAIGC and Sweden occurred in the early 1960s, as Amílcar Cabral requested to Swedish journalist Anders Ehnmark to launch an appeal to support the liberation struggle in Guinea-Bissau (after a solidarity campaign of Ehnmark's paper Expressen for Angolan refugees had gathered a large response from the Swedish public).
 Around 1967 the international secretary of the Swedish Social Democratic Party, Pierre Schori, had visited Portugal.
 After his return, he urged his party to support PAIGC.
 From the late 1960s, the two parties developed mutual relations.

 In January 1967 a group of parliamentarians from the Communist Party of Sweden (including Lars Werner) had presented a parliamentary motion requesting that Sweden would give assistance to the Mozambiquean liberation movement FRELIMO, but the motion was rejected by the Standing Committee on Foreign Affairs.
 A year later, the Communist Party issued a similar request (signed by C.-H. Hermansson), requesting that Sweden give assistance to the liberation movements of the Portuguese colonies in Africa, through CONCP (which included PAIGC).
 This motion was also rejected.
 In the winter of 1968 Cabral visited Sweden (invited by the Social Democratic Party), the first of many visits.
 During this visit he also met with Hermansson.

 At the time, PAIGC had a resident representative in Sweden, Onésimo Silveira.
 Silviera would serve in this function until November 1972.